 A member of Udaypur Dairy Products, Bangladesh

 Christian Aid has inclusive markets programmes in more than 10 countries.

 Our markets work is spread across Africa, Latin America, Asia and the Middle East.
 We also enable access to energy and information services in order to make livelihoods more resilient and work in many countries on a range of agricultural products.

 A small selection of our inclusive markets programmes from around the world.

-The Adapta Nicaragua project protects the livelihoods of small- and medium-sized cocoa and honey producers, building their resilience to climate change through access to high quality climatic information.
+Adapta Nicaragua protects the livelihoods of small- and medium-sized cocoa and honey producers, building their resilience to climate change.

 The Growing Economic Opportunities for Sustainable Development (GEOP) project aims to promote job creation and increase sustainable economies.